-- 1. The sale price of the home; - 2.
-(Minus) the amount of any Homeowner Financial Assistance provided to buyer, as defined herein and described on the settlement statement; - 3.
-(Minus) Developer costs of sale as documented by the settlement statement, including but not limited to real estate broker fees and seller-paid closing costs; - 4.
-(Minus) The current fair market value of any real property contributed by Developer (e.g. a lot or home), in accordance with Section V below.
-(Developer cannot be reimbursed for CDBG-DR-funded acquisition costs). - 5.
-(Plus) Any reimbursements to Developer of costs previously paid or reimbursed with CDBG-DR funds, such as pro-rated taxes and assessments.
+1. The sale price of the home;

+2. (Minus) the amount of any Homeowner Financial Assistance provided to buyer, as defined herein and described on the settlement statement;

+3. (Minus) Developer costs of sale as documented by the settlement statement, including but not limited to real estate broker fees and seller-paid closing costs;

+4. (Minus) The current fair market value of any real property contributed by Developer (e.g. a lot or home), in accordance with Section V below.
+(Developer cannot be reimbursed for CDBG-DR-funded acquisition costs).

+5. (Plus) Any reimbursements to Developer of costs previously paid or reimbursed with CDBG-DR funds, such as pro-rated taxes and assessments.

 According to HUD guidance, the net proceeds of sale received by Developer do not constitute program income.
-To avoid undue enrichment, it is advisable that a Grantee require repayment of this amount, or in lieu of repayment, some Grantees have allowed developers to retain the net proceeds of sale in a restricted asset account, which must be fully used to fund allowed CDBG-DR expenses prior to drawing additional CDBG-DR funds.
-If a Grantee prefers this arrangement, the language in this paragraph and the following paragraph should be edited.
-When the net proceeds are paid back to Grantee (or a subrecipient), they do become program income.
+NCORR will allow Subrecipient to retain the net proceeds of sale in a restricted asset account, which must be fully used to fund allowed CDBG-DR expenses prior to drawing additional CDBG-DR funds

-1.1.9 Reuse of Net Proceeds of Sale
+1.2.9 Reuse of Net Proceeds of Sale

-The amount of each repayment to Grantee of net proceeds of sale will be added to Developer's allocation of CDBG-DR funds and be available to Developer to perform additional CDBG-DR activities as approved in writing by Grantee during the period of performance in the CDBG-DR Agreement.
+The amount of each repayment to Subrecipient of net proceeds of sale will be added to Developer's allocation of CDBG-DR funds and be available to Developer to perform additional CDBG-DR activities as approved in writing by

+Subrecipient during the period of performance in the CDBG-DR Agreement.
 After that period concludes, any remaining allocation to Developer will expire.
-Such additional allocation amounts are subject to recapture and reallocation by Grantee if Developer fails to perform in accordance with the agreed-upon delivery schedule.
+Such additional allocation amounts are subject to recapture and reallocation by Subrecipient if Developer fails to perform in accordance with the agreedupon delivery schedule.

-Appendix 1.2 Marketing and Sales of CDBG-DR Homes
+Appendix 1.3 Marketing and Sales of CDBG-DR Homes